-Rule 54 (Procedure before a Chamber)
+Rule 54.2 - Procedure before a Chamber

-- 1. The Chamber may at once declare the application inadmissible or strike it out of the Court's list of cases. - 2.
-Alternatively, the Chamber or its President may decide to - (a) request the parties to submit any factual information, documents or other material considered by the Chamber or its President to be relevant; - (b) give notice of the application to the respondent Contracting Party and invite that Party to submit written observations on the application and, upon receipt thereof, invite the applicant to submit observations in reply; - (c) invite the parties to submit further observations in writing. - 3.
-Before taking its decision on the admissibility, the Chamber may decide, either at the request of a party or of its own motion, to hold a hearing if it considers that the discharge of its functions under the Convention so requires.
-In that event, unless the Chamber shall exceptionally decide otherwise, the parties shall also be invited to address the issues arising in relation to the merits of the application.
+- 1. The Chamber may at once declare the application inadmissible or strike it out of the Court's list of cases.
+The decision of the Chamber may relate to all or part of the application. - 2.
+Alternatively, the Chamber or the President of the Section may decide to - (a) request the parties to submit any factual information, documents or other material considered by the Chamber or its President to be relevant; - (b) give notice of the application or part of the application to the respondent Contracting Party and invite that Party to submit written observations thereon and, upon receipt thereof, invite the applicant to submit observations in reply;